ahouhpuc/ahouhpuc.github.io/practices.markdown

 ## Information

 * Practice is never cancelled, whether it’s windy, raining or snowing.
-* Practice starts at 8:30 pm sharp.
+* Practice starts right on time.
 Players are asked to arrive 15 minutes early to get ready.
 Changing rooms equipped with showers are available both before and after trainings.
 * You’ll need both your runners (for the track) and cleats/boots (for the synthetic pitch).

 ## Where?